chr4-cookbooks/graylog/README.md

 ### graylog::default

-Installs and configures Elasticsearch, MongoDB, Graylog2 server and The Graylog2 web-interface.
+Installs and configures Elasticsearch, MongoDB, Graylog server and The Graylog web-interface.

 ### graylog::elasticsearch

-Installs Elasticsearch from the official PPA, and configures it for Graylog2 use.
+Installs Elasticsearch from the official PPA, and configures it for Graylog use.

 ### graylog::server

-Installs and configures Graylog2 server.
+Installs and configures Graylog server.

-### graylog::web\_interface
+### graylog::web

-Installs and configures Graylog2 web-interface.
+Installs and configures Graylog web-interface.

 ## Contributing